This article was originally published in 2014 – last updated August 2020.

 Terminology – Firstly, don’t call a case study a “case study”.
 Call it a “success story”.
 “Case study” sounds boring.
 Success story, on the other hand, promises not only a story, but a story about somebody’s success!
 We all love stories, and we all love success – especially when it’s success we too could be experiencing really soon (do you see where this is going?).

 Placement – You should make your existing case studies as prominent as possible when making initial contact with prospects.
-This includes on important pages of your website and in any expression of interest marketing collateral such as a price list or brochure.
-I’m not a big fan of creating separate case studies.
-They’re best used when integrated with other material as supporting information rather than used in isolation.
+This includes on important pages of your website and in sales and marketing collateral such as a price list or brochure.
+There’s also a place for creating separate case studies for lead generation – you can position these like a “How to” – showing the way you solved the client’s problem.
+In general though, case studies are best used when integrated with other material as supporting information rather than used in isolation.

-Relevance – Ideally you’ll have more than one case study, so figure out the best place to use them.
-For example, if you offer three distinct services, include a success story about a particular service on the relevant service page of your website.
+Relevance – Ideally you’ll have more than one case study, and then you can figure out the best place to use them.
+For example, if you offer three distinct services, include a success story about a particular service on the relevant service page of your website (or when in sales conversations with that persona).
 Try not to lump them all in together (although there’s nothing wrong with also having a section on your website called “success stories” that repeats the information).

 How to gather the raw information for the case study